MIT has a long history of admitting homeschooled students, and these students are successful and vibrant members of our community.

 Many (but certainly not all) of our homeschooled students have been active in summer programs.
 For some students, summer programs (some programs we have frequently seen in homeschooled applicants include CTY, TIP, PROMYS, MathCamp, RSI, Tanglewood, and Interlochen, among many others) are a great opportunity to work with other students from diverse backgrounds in a collaborative manner.
 Summer program mentors and job supervisors can also be great choices to write college recommendations.

 Extra recommendations can be especially helpful for many homeschooled applicants.
 We welcome a recommendation from a parent but require at least three recommendations in total (usually a counselor and two teachers).
-We encourage you to submit additional recommendations (but don’t submit more than five total recommendations) from those who know you well, such as coaches, mentors, job supervisors, clergy, etc. Please attach an MIT Supplemental Document Cover Sheet to any supplemental recommendations you submit.
-The MIT Supplemental Document Cover Sheet can be found on the Application Forms page on your MyMIT account.
+We encourage you to submit additional recommendations (but don’t submit more than four total recommendations) from those who know you well, such as coaches, mentors, job supervisors, clergy, etc.

 MIT has alumni volunteers called Educational Counselors throughout the world who conduct interviews on behalf of MIT Admissions.
 We strongly encourage all of our applicants to interview, if available.